 - Major reviews occur when large crane operating at heights greater than neighboring structures or a crane is to be at height for extended periods of time.
 A major review involves submissions to Transport Canada and NAV CANADA to understand possible impacts to aviation safety that will require mitigation. - Transport Canada's review process is conducted through their Aeronautical Obstruction Clearance Form process.
-An example of the form is provided in Appendix C. Typical review timings are between one and two weeks.
-See Appendix C for additional process details. - For crane usage in sensitive locations on the property, NAV CANADA will review this through their Land Use Submission Form Process.
-Edmonton Airports will coordinate the submission of requests on behalf of the
+Typical review timings are between one and two weeks. - For crane usage in sensitive locations on the property, NAV CANADA will review this through their Land Use Submission Form Process.
+Edmonton Airports will coordinate the submission of requests on behalf of the contractor.

-- contractor.
 Typical review timings are three to four weeks.

-See Appendix D for additional process details. - The results of the Transport Canada and NAV CANADA reviews will be complied to form the mitigation strategy to maintain aviation safety while lifting occurs.
+The results of the Transport Canada and NAV CANADA reviews will be complied to form the mitigation strategy to maintain aviation safety while lifting occurs.
 Mitigations can range from basic notification NOTAMs to operational restrictions to runway closures.
 If the results of a major review identify the potential for significant operational impacts, the contractor will be notified and changes will be required in order for the crane usage to be approved.